The Self in the Selfie: Elements of Narcissism in your Beloved Selfie

 You will click away until you get the right one that could be posted online, and then you edit it, you will edit it and get the perfect eyebrows, skin, nose, the right colour temperature and unless it is perfect, you will not give up.
 Because?
 Your social identity greatly depends on this one picture.
 This will then build into a false sense of confidence and will make you terribly self conscious.
 But remember, not all selfies go online, the one posted needs to be the best of all.

-Happiness is directly proportional to the increasing likes on the Facebook selfie.
+Happiness has suddenly become directly proportional to the increasing likes on the Facebook selfie.

 This is definitely an extreme case, but this is a clear exemplification of the horrors of the selfie obsession.
 It is after all a matter of vanity, to be able to look perfect.
 Little do we realise that we can never be perfect and in fact it does not really matter.